vshubinin/basic_jobs/README.md

  org.basic.jobs.server.JobServer

 That's it!
-The job server should be up and running waiting for you to submit job execution requests.
+The job server should be up and running waiting for you to submit job execution requests

  REST API